dlstreamer/pipeline-server/extensions/spatial_analytics/object_zone_count.md

     ```
     ./docker/run.sh -v /tmp:/tmp --enable-rtsp

-3. Run object-zone-count pipeline with vaclient using example parameter file with additional parameter `rtsp-path`.
+3. Run object-zone-count pipeline with pipeline_client using example parameter file with additional parameter `rtsp-path`.
 Note that `rtsp-path` is set to `pipeline-server`, this path is    what will be used to view the rtsp stream:
     ```
-    vaclient/vaclient.sh run object_detection/object_zone_count https://github.com/intel-iot-devkit/sample-videos/blob/master/people-detection.mp4?raw=true --parameter-file vaclient/parameter_files/object-zone-count.json --rtsp-path pipeline-server
+   ./client/pipeline_client.sh run object_detection/object_zone_count https://github.com/intel-iot-devkit/sample-videos/blob/master/people-detection.mp4?raw=true --parameter-file client/parameter_files/object-zone-count.json --rtsp-path pipeline-server
     ```

 4. Open up a media player with network stream viewing (VLC for example) and connect to `rtsp:://<host ip>:8554/pipeline-server`.
 The stream is real time so you might want to setup your media player ahead of time.
 You will see people-detection.mp4 with an overlay of points.
 Each zone has a start point which has a label of the zone name.
 Other points of the zone are not labeled.
 If an object `intersects` or is `within` a zone the label is updated to reflect that.